mrheault/vscode-better-css-stacking-contexts/README.md

 ## Features

-* Stacking Context Highlighting: Automatically identifies and highlights elements that create new stacking contexts in your CSS files.
+* Stacking Context Highlighting: Automatically identifies and highlights elements that create new stacking contexts in your CSS/SCSS files.
 * Z-Index Analysis: Detects potentially ineffective z-index values and provides visual warnings.
-* Quick Fixes: Offers intelligent suggestions to resolve ineffective z-index usage, improving your CSS/SCSS structure with a single click.
+* Quick Fixes: Offers suggestions to resolve ineffective z-index usage, improving your CSS/SCSS structure with a single click.
 * Real-time Feedback: Works as you type, providing immediate insights into your stacking context hierarchy.
 * Tree View: Displays a tree view of your stacking context which is navigable to each property.